Outdoor Fun

 Bastrop

 This historic small town is packed with outdoor fun.
-The Colorado River runs through the center of town and offers some easy paddling trails for families and it features an outfitter who will get you geared up.
-Find Bastrop State Park in the area, with its grove of pine trees.
+The Colorado River runs through the center of town and offers some easy paddling trails for families.

-Lake Bastrop offers two LCRA parks, one on the north and south.
-Find a day-use hiking area in the area long with zip lines and more.
+Lake Bastrop offers two LCRA parks, one on the north and one on the south.
+Another park site offers a day-use hiking area, zip lines, and more.

 Weekend Getaway Guide to Bastrop